REBEL RANCH

 *2 Opens in pop-up window

-Please see our, "Benefits" page for why grass fed beef is healthier for you to eat than grain fed and our "Breed Information" page for more information on this awesome breed.
+Please see our "Benefits" page for why grass-fed beef is healthier for you to eat than grain-fed and our "Breed Information" page for more information on this awesome breed.

-<> <> <> <> <> <> <> <> <> <> <> <> After clearing a 15 acre pasture of cactus and scrub brush, then fencing it, the plan was to move three head of Belted Galloway cattle onto the new Rebel Ranch on 6 June 2020.
-Then, continue clearing and fencing additional pastures until the entire 80 acres is fenced and cross fenced into smaller paddocks.
+<> <> <> <> <> <> <> <> <> <> <> <> After clearing a 15-acre pasture of cactus and scrub brush, then fencing it, the plan was to move three head of Belted Galloway cattle onto the new Rebel Ranch on 6 June 2020.
+Then, continue clearing and fencing additional pastures until all 80 acres are fenced and cross-fenced into smaller paddocks.
 Additional cattle would then be brought in.

 Cattle on the Rebel Ranch